coverclock/com-diag-hazer/README.md

     make depend
     make all

+## Documentation

+You can make HTML, man page, and PDF documentation based on the Doxygen comments embedded in the source code by using the following make targets.

+    make documentation
+    make manuals

+You can find the resulting documentation in the following directories.
+The variable TARGET will be replaced by "host" unless you are using some special Makefile configuration (for example, for cross-compilation).

+    out/${TARGET}/doc/html
+    out/${TARGET}/doc/man
+    out/${TARGET}/doc/pdf

+(Diminuto has a similer documentation build process.)

+## Administration

 The fs directory contains a file system overlay of files that I've found useful to carefully install in system directories like /etc and /lib.
 It is not installed automatically, because whether they are helpful, or